print-weilburg/mailbeez-documentation/pages/03.documentation/04.mailbeez/07.coupon_referral_honey/default.de.md

 **Reward-Coupon: Expires after days**
  The number of days after which the coupon expires – calculated from the sending point of time.

-## ReferralHoney vs. Online System

-  [Edit](http://localhost/wordpress_mailbeez_EOL/wp-admin/tools.php?page=wp-table-reloaded&action=edit&table_id=11 "Edit")  Online Service ReferralHoney Comment Reward customers when they find new Customers PRO\_YES PRO\_YES A simple, yet powerful way to motivate your customers to refer friends to your store Social sharing PRO\_YES PRO\_YES Easy social sharing on e.g. Facebook, Twitter Email sharing PRO\_YES PRO\_YES Customer can email their friends about the discount Analytics PRO\_YES PRO\_YES Get a full overview what is going on Personalized share coupon PRO\_NO PRO\_YES ReferralHoney generates personalized share coupons Automatic expiration date PRO\_NO PRO\_YES You configure e.g. “the share coupon is valid for 14 days” – done Personalized reward coupon PRO\_NO PRO\_YES ReferralHoney generates personalized reward coupons Reward amount depending on referred orders PRO\_NO PRO\_YES Create up to 3 levels of rewards for your customers based on the number of referred orders Protection against fake-orders PRO\_NO PRO\_YES Only approved orders based on defined order status’ will receive rewards Delayed reward PRO\_NO PRO\_YES The referrer’s reward is given after the expiration of their share coupon Support multiple languages in parallel PRO\_NO PRO\_YES Fully ready to support stores with multiple languages Data protection PRO\_NO PRO\_YES No Customer data is exported, & no transactional emails are shared with a 3rd party Integration with shop system PRO\_NO PRO\_YES ReferralHoney is 100% integrated into your eCommerce store system Price 7.5% of Sales
- $15 min./month One-time cost Don’t pay a penny in commission or get stuck with a monthly subscription.
-V2.5
-- improvements for mailchimp compatiblity
-- option to send reward emails only to customers with referrals

-V2.4
-- general improvements
-- mailchimp ready

-V2.3
-- Bugfix

-V2.2
-- Bugfix

-V2.1
-- Bugfix

-V2.0
-- initial public release